-- World Bank database.
 World Bank database.

+World Bank database.

-Migration Policy Institute (2015): "The Salvadoran Diaspora in the United States". - World Bank database - World Bank database - World Bank database.
+Migration Policy Institute (2015): "The Salvadoran Diaspora in the United States".

+world Bank database.

 IMF (2016): "IMF Executive Board Concludes 2016 Article IV Consultation with El Salvador".

 IMF (2016): "IMF Executive Board Concludes 2016 Article IV Consultation with El Salvador".

 IMF (2016): "IMF Executive Board Concludes 2016 Article IV Consultation with El Salvador".

-Deloitte analysis based on GSMA Intelligence and World Bank databases.
+Deloitte analysis based on GSMA Intelligence and World Bank database.

 GSMA Intelligence database.

-- TeleGeography (2016): "Tigo set to follow Movistar with mid-December 4G launch"
+TeleGeography (2016): "Tigo set to follow Movistar with mid-December 4G launch"

-1.1 The majority of Salvadorans are yet to benefit from mobile broadband
+1.1 The majority of Salvadorans are yet to benefit from mobile broadband gradually fallen to less than one in six in 2015, while mobile penetration has more than doubled in the last ten years.43

 Mobile services are central to the connectivity of most Salvadorans.
-As of 2015, a third of the population lived in rural areas, many of which are out of reach of fixed infrastructure.
-Use of fixed-line telephony has gradually fallen to less than one in six in 2015, while mobile penetration has more than doubled in the last ten years.
+As of 2015, a third of the population lived in rural areas, many of which are out of reach of fixed infrastructure.42 Use of fixed-line telephony has